jevgenik/manuals/source/files/electronics/embedded_systems/nvidia.rst

 * ``prime-select`` - Command-line tool to switch between Intel and NVIDIA graphics cards on Ubuntu

 * ``nvidia-settings`` - GUI tool to configure the NVIDIA graphics driver

+* ``glxinfo | grep "OpenGL renderer"`` - Command to check the OpenGL renderer to make sure the NVIDIA GPU is being used